-Manheim, Pennsylvania – Top-ranked Penn State improved to 6-0 after beating a pair of Big Ten Conference foes over the weekend and remained No. 1 in the NWCA Division I Wrestling Coaches Poll released on Tuesday.
+Manheim, Pennsylvania – The 2019 calendar year will come to a close with Iowa holding firm on the No. 1 ranking in the NWCA Division I Coaches Poll released on Tuesday.

-Manheim, Pennsylvania – As the semester ends for many schools around the country, the competition also slows.
-With that, we see minimal movement in the most recent Theraworx NWCA Division I Coaches Poll, released on Tuesday.
+Manheim, Pennsylvania – With only six duals taking place over the week of Thanksgiving, there were minimal changes in the most recent NWCA Division I Wrestling Coaches Poll, released on Tuesday.

 Iowa received all 14 first-place votes to come in as the unanimous No. 1.
 The rest of the top five teams remained the same.
 The Hawkeyes (3-0) were impressive in a 32-3 dual win at home against then-No. 6 Wisconsin.
 Highlighting the dual for Iowa was Austin DeSanto, who defeated top-ranked and 2018 NCAA Division I champion Seth Gross at 133 pounds.